Zoe Ripley, international marketing director at ChannelAdvisor, takes a look at optimising your business for the mobile world.

 Put yourself in the customers’ shoes and explore your site as if you were a first-time visitor.
 Ask yourself is it easily navigable?
-Is customer service and company click-to-call information readily available?
-How about the search function, navigation menu and the product pages?
+Are customer service and company click-to-call information readily available?
+How about the search function, navigation menu, and product pages?
 Think about what you would find frustrating if you were a customer visiting the site, make note of it and map out a plan to tweak the qualities of your site that would cause potential customers to bounce.

 2. Make sure “add to basket” buttons are accessible

 Don’t bury your “add to cart” buttons two or three pages deep.
 You can spend big money on improving the checkout and payment experience, but if users aren’t putting items in their baskets, those investments aren’t as effective.
 And even if you have “add to basket” buttons, make sure they’re visible and in a prominent location on the page.